code16/sharp/docs/guide/testing-with-sharp.md

 #### `getSharpForm(string $entityKey, $instanceId = null)`

 Call the Sharp API to display the form for the Entity `$entityKey`.
-If `$instanceId` is provided, it will be an update form, and otherwise a create one.
+If `$instanceId` is provided, it will be an edit form, and otherwise a create one.

 #### `updateSharpForm(string $entityKey, $instanceId, array $data)`